 This structure allows the College to nurture students within smaller sub-school communities, maintaining a family feel, while benefiting from the economies of scale only available to larger schools.
-The Middle and Senior School Wellbeing Leaders manage the day-to-day operation of their sub-school, leading and supporting the College community, with greater focus on parents, caregivers and students, to ensure excellent pastoral care relationships are maintained and student wellbeing is paramount.
+The Junior, Middle and Senior School Wellbeing Leaders manage the day-to-day operation of their sub-school, leading and supporting the College community, with greater focus on parents, caregivers and students, to ensure excellent pastoral care relationships are maintained and student wellbeing is paramount.

 Pastoral Care Contacts